Jamaican Chicken with Couscous

 - Meanwhile, in a shallow bowl, mix flour and 2 tablespoons cilantro.
 Toss chicken with jerk seasoning and remaining salt.
 Add to flour mixture, a few pieces at a time, and toss to coat lightly; shake off any excess.

-Originally published as Jamaican Chicken with Couscous in Simple & Delicious April/May 2016
+Originally published as Quick Chicken Jamaica with Mango-Pineapple Couscous in Simple & Delicious April/May 2016